joyanujoy/twitter-graph/README.md

 ------------

-* Copy all files to a directory by cloing this repo.
+* Copy all files to a directory by cloning this repo.

 * Obtain an API key by registering a twitter app at dev.twitter.com.
 Update settings.json file with your app name, consumer key and consumer secret.